Tracie Hoggarth, DVM

 Teri-Lee James, DVM, MPH

 Dr. James lives with her husband Evan, daughter Wren, Chihuahua-Terrier mixes Richard and Penelope, Blue Tick Coonhound Okra Corndog, Redbone Coonhound Ernie Tomato, and Spider Tortoise Mary-Bob.
-When not working on home improvement projects (a constant necessity when living in a home built in 1928) or in their yard, Dr. James and her family enjoy traveling, attending concerts and plays, and spending time outdoors.
+When not working on home improvement projects (a constant necessity when living in a home built in 1928) or in their yard, Dr. James and her family enjoy traveling, planning future travel, attending concerts and plays, and spending time outdoors.